SFPC/BeginningCodersBootcamp/curriculum/3_review_objects_arrays_vectors.md

 ```

 You can see that there's a similar pattern to a for loop, where we initialize a looping variable and then update it.
 It's a different way of expressing the same concept.
 A while loop always has three parts: initialization, condition and update.

+We won't be using while loops anymore today, but good to mention in case students see it in the future.

 ### Drawing with for loops